Parasailing in Cabo San Lucas is a popular activity, not only in Mexico but in most tropical places where there is water.

 Depending on where you go parasailing, chutes are designed for single riders while some vendors offer tandem parasailing for up to three people.
 No skill is needed for this adrenaline rush excursion and the activity is family-friendly.

 I remember the first time I took a parasailing excursion.
-I was sailing a Mexican Riviera cruise and wanted to try out this thrilling activity.
+I was sailing a Pacific coast Mexican cruise and wanted to try out this thrilling activity.
 My first stop was in Cabo, on the tip of Baja California Sur.